What is oral cancer, and its symptoms?

 See your dentist or GP as soon as you can if you have any concerns, including any of the symptoms described above.

-There are some recognised common causes of oral cancer.
+There are some recognized common causes of oral cancer.
 These can include:

 - Having a high level of alcohol consumption